garethr/kubetest/README.md

 Status](https://coveralls.io/repos/github/garethr/kubetest/badge.svg?branch=master)](https://coveralls.io/github/garethr/kubetest?branch=master)

 `kubetest` is currently alpha quality and undoutedly has a few issues.
+Things will change, hopefully for the better.
 Please open issues if you have feedback when trying it out.

 ## Writing tests